roc-streaming/roc-toolkit/docs/sphinx/internals/threads.rst

 When the user uses ``roc_sender`` or ``roc_receiver`` from the C library, Roc does not manage sound I/O. It also does not create dedicated pipeline thread - instead, the user invokes pipeline processing on their own thread.

 Network and control threads belong to context.
-Sound I/O and pipeline threads, in contrast, belong to peer (sender or receiver).
-When multiple peers share a single context, they, among other things, share network and control threads as well.
-The user is free to decide whether to use one context for everything or create an individual context for each peer.
+Sound I/O and pipeline threads, in contrast, belong to node (sender or receiver).
+When multiple nodes share a single context, they, among other things, share network and control threads as well.
+The user is free to decide whether to use one context for everything or create an individual context for each node.

 Queues
 ======